 Resource Efficiency

-The UAE, by and large, makes efficient use of its available human, financial and organizational resources.
-A government performance management system has been implemented to monitor and measure performance against the goals laid out in government strategies.
-There is also a determination to continually improve the policy implementation process, with an emphasis on the efficient use of assets.
+The UAE consistently works to make efficient use of its available human, financial and organizational resources.
+A government performance management system is in place to monitor and measure performance against the goals defined in government strategies.
+The government undergoes regular review processes and emphasizes the need to improve the policy implementation process.

-Despite the relatively efficient use of resources, there is still a lack of transparency regarding budget planning and implementation, as well as the division between public and private wealth, especially the wealth of the ruling family.
-Although the government has made efforts to make the private sector more appealing, UAE nationals still tend to favor employment in the public sector due to shorter working hours and a greater number of holidays.
-Government efficiency is also affected by the deficiencies of a competitive recruitment process where connections through family and tribes often outweigh merit-based competency.
+There is still a lack of transparency regarding budget planning and implementation, as well as the division between public and private wealth, especially the wealth of the ruling family.
+Labor market segmentation continues to be an issue, with UAE nationals favoring employment in the public sector rather than the private sector due to shorter working hours and a greater number of benefits.
+Government efficiency is at times affected by deficiencies in a competitive recruitment process, where connections through family and tribes can outweigh merit-based competency.

 Efficient use of assets